Myanma Airways Flight 635

 Myanma Airways Flight 635 was a scheduled domestic passenger flight from Yangon to Tachileik in eastern Myanmar that was operated by a Fokker F-27 Friendship (registration XY-AEN) owned by Myanmar's flag carrier Myanma Airways.
 On 24 August 1998, during its descent to Tachileik the flight went missing over a hill approximately two miles (3.2 km) from the airport.
-Search and rescue team later found the wreckage of the aircraft.
+The search and rescue team later found the wreckage of the aircraft.
 The accident killed all 36 passengers and crew.